Ethan826/baseball/docs/event.md

 common name, and a three digit number.
 If a player's last name is less than 4 characters long a dash "-" is used as a placeholder.
-Numbers starting with 0 are used for players appearing in games in or after 1983.
-Players completing their careers before 1983 are assigned numbers starting with 100.
+Numbers starting with 0 are used for players appearing in games in or after

+1983.
+Players completing their careers before 1983 are assigned numbers
+      starting with 100.

 > joner002 is the Retrosheet player id for Ruppert Jones.

-*id* Each game begins with a twelve character ID record which identifies the date, home team, and number of the game.
+_id_ Each game begins with a twelve character ID record which identifies the date, home team, and number of the game.
 For example, ATL198304080 should be read as follows.
 The first three characters identify the home team (the Braves).
 The next four are the year (1983).
 The next two are the month (April) using the standard numeric notation, 04, followed by the day (08).
-The last digit indicates if this is a single game (0), first game (1) or second game (2) if more than one game is played during a day, usually a double header The *id* record starts the description of a game thus ending the description of the preceding game in the file.
+The last digit indicates if this is a single game (0), first game (1) or second game (2) if more than one game is played during a day, usually a double header The _id_ record starts the description of a game thus ending the description of the preceding game in the file.

 >     id,ATL198304080

-*version* The version record is next, but is obsolete and can be ignored.
+_version_ The version record is next, but is obsolete and can be ignored.

 > version,1

-*info* There are up to 34 info records, each of which contains a single piece of information, such as the temperature, attendance, identity of each umpire, etc. The record format is info,type,data .
+_info_ There are up to 34 info records, each of which contains a single piece of information, such as the temperature, attendance, identity of each umpire, etc. The record format is info,type,data .
 The complete list of [info record types](#1) is given below.

 > info,attendance,32737

-*start* and *sub* There are 18 (for the NL and pre-DH AL) or 20 (for the AL with the DH) start records, which identify the starting lineups for the game.
+_start_ and _sub_ There are 18 (for the NL and pre-DH AL) or 20 (for the AL with the DH) start records, which identify the starting lineups for the game.
 Each start or sub record has five fields.
 The sub records are used when a player is replaced during a game.
 The roster files that accompany the event files include throwing and batting handedness information.

-1\.
-The first field is the [Retrosheet player id](#2), which is unique for each player.
+1. The first field is the [Retrosheet player id](#2), which is unique for each player.

-2\.
-The second field is the player's name.
+2. The second field is the player's name.

-3\.
-The next field is either 0 (for visiting team), or 1 (for home team).
+3. The next field is either 0 (for visiting team), or 1 (for home team).

-4\.
-The next field is the position in the batting order, 1 - 9.
+4. The next field is the position in the batting order, 1 - 9.
 When a game is played using the DH rule the pitcher is given the batting order position 0.

-5\.
-The last field is the fielding position.
+5. The last field is the fielding position.
 The numbers are in the standard notation, with designated hitters being identified as position
-10. On sub records 11 indicates a pinch hitter and 12 is used for a pinch runner.
+6. On sub records 11 indicates a pinch hitter and 12 is used for a pinch runner.

 > start,richg001,"Gene Richards",0,1,7

-*play* The play records contain the events of the game.
+_play_ The play records contain the events of the game.
 Each play record has 7 fields.

-1\.
-The first field is the inning, an integer starting at 1.
+1. The first field is the inning, an integer starting at 1.

-2\.
-The second field is either 0 (for visiting team) or 1 (for home team).
+2. The second field is either 0 (for visiting team) or 1 (for home team).

-3\.
-The third field is the [Retrosheet player id](#2) of the player at the plate.
+3. The third field is the [Retrosheet player id](#2) of the player at the plate.

-4\.
-The fourth field is the count on the batter when this particular event (play) occurred.
+4. The fourth field is the count on the batter when this particular event (play) occurred.
 Most Retrosheet games do not have this information, and in such cases, "??" appears in this field.

-5\.
-The fifth field is of variable length and contains all pitches to this batter in this plate appearance and is [described below](#3).
+5. The fifth field is of variable length and contains all pitches to this batter in this plate appearance and is [described below](#3).
 If pitches are unknown, this field is left empty, nothing is between the commas.

-6\.
-The sixth field describes the play or event that occurred.
+6. The sixth field describes the play or event that occurred.

 > play,5,1,ramir001,00,,S8.3-H;1-2

-A play record ending in a number sign, \#, indicates that there is some uncertainty in the play.
+A play record ending in a number sign, ., indicates that there is some uncertainty in the play.
 Occasionally, a com record may follow providing additional information.
 A play record may also contain exclamation points, "!" indicating an exceptional play and question marks "?" indicating some uncertainty in the play.
 These characters can be safely ignored.

-> play,3,1,kearb001,??,,PB.2-3\#\
+> play,3,1,kearb001,??,,PB.2-3.\
 > com,"Not sure if PB, may have been balk"

 The event is the most complex of all the fields and is [described in detail below](#5).

-*badj* This record is used to mark a plate appearance in which the batter bats from the side that is not expected ("badj" means "batting adjustment").
+_badj_ This record is used to mark a plate appearance in which the batter bats from the side that is not expected ("badj" means "batting adjustment").
 The syntax is: